tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 Monday through Friday | 8:30 am to 5 pm

-The Patrol Division has the primary responsibility for safeguarding the community through prevention of crime, suppression of criminal activity, apprehension of offenders, and regulation of traffic, and preliminary investigation of criminal offenses.
+The Patrol Bureau has the primary responsibility for safeguarding the community through prevention of crime, suppression of criminal activity, apprehension of offenders, and regulation of traffic, and preliminary investigation of criminal offenses.

 • Patrol Shifts